|

 will ‘advance’ the iterator towards the head of the

 list.
-The last successful call to next()
+The last successful call to next() on a

 reverse iterator returns the head of the list, and then